 We were able to enhance our programs with physical changes such as new flooring at the Crossways Unit, new lighting at the Gretta Brown unit and new doors at the Kid Gloves Unit with funding support from the Winnipeg Foundation and Thomas Sill Foundation.
 We also were able to have toy and equipment upgrades with support from The Kiwanis Club of Winnipeg.
 The Winnipeg Foundation also supported our beloved and important Connecting Children to Nature Program.

-On March 20, 2020 the Manitoba Government declared a province-wide state of emergency under the Emergency Measures Act to protect the health and safety of all Manitobans and reduce the spread of the Coronavirus COVID-19.
+On March 20, 2020, the Manitoba Government declared a province-wide state of emergency under the Emergency Measures Act to protect the health and safety of all Manitobans and reduce the spread of the Coronavirus COVID-19.
 DNC closed on March 20, 2020.
-Units began reopening, with limited number of children, starting May 19.
+Units began reopening, with a limited number of children, starting May 19.
 Stringent screening and cleaning protocols were followed and new program guidelines were followed to keep everyone safe and limit the spread of COVID.